 A motion to refer is a motion to send a main motion to a subcommittee or to staff for further study and report back. ("I move that the foregoing motion be referred to the committee's subcommittee for review and report back to the committee by ....")
+If the motion passes, consideration of the matter is postponed until it is brought back on a future agenda.

-Motion to Defer Indefinitely
+Motion to Postpone Indefinitely

-A motion to decline to take a position on an issue or motion.
+A motion to postpone indefinitely is a motion to decline to take a position on an issue or motion.
 Note: with the limited authority of committees, such an action could require endorsement by Council.
 The Staff Liaison can assist in this event. ("I move that this item be deferred indefinitely" OR "I move that no action be taken on this issue at this time.")

-Motion to Defer to a Specific Date
+Motion to Postpone to a Certain Time

-A motion to stop debate and amendment and postpone consideration of an issue or motion to a specific future date.
+A motion to postpone to a certain time means that debate is stopped and consideration of the issue or motion is postponed to a specific future date.